astronomer/docs/learn/custom-xcom-backends-tutorial.md

     AIRFLOW__CORE__XCOM_BACKEND=include.xcom_backend_pandas.CustomXComBackendPandas
     ```

-4. Restart your Airflow instance using `astro dev restart`.
+4. Restart your Airflow instance by running `astro dev restart`.

 :::tip

-You can add custom logic inside your `.serialize()` and `.deserialize()` methods to send XCom to several custom XCom backend solutions, for example based on their object type.
+You can add custom logic inside your `.serialize()` and `.deserialize()` methods to send XComs to several custom XCom backend solutions, for example based on their object type.

 :::